simonhfut/simonhfut.github.io/_pages/about.md

 Recent News
 ======
-* April 11, 2020.
-One paper titled “Time series clustering to examine presence of decrement in finger tapping bradykinesia” was accepted to EMBC 2020
+* April 1, 2023.
+One paper titled “An Ensemble Method with DenseNet and Evidential Reasoning Rule for Machinery Fault Diagnosis under Imbalanced Condition” was accepted to Measurement
-* Mar.
-17, 2020.
-One paper titled “Adaptive Channel Weighted CNN with Multi-Sensor Fusion for Condition Monitoring of Helicopter Transmission System” was accepted to IEEE Sensors Journal
+* Feb 2, 2023.
+One paper titled “Hierarchical Graph Neural Network with Adaptive Cross-Graph Fusion for Remaining Useful Life Prediction” was accepted to Measurement Science and Technology
 * Mar.
 01, 2020.
 One paper titled “Fault-Attention Generative Probabilistic Adversarial Autoencoder for Machine Anomaly Detection” was accepted to TII